warneat/image-compressor/README.md

         ./image_compressor.py

+### On Windows

+- Download this repository or `git clone https://github.com/warneat/image-compressor` like above.
+- Install dependencies: Command-Line from within the new folder `pip3 install -r requirements.txt`
+- move the image-compressor.py script to desired location and run from there with `python .\image_compressor.py`

 ### Further reading

 - By default, compressing value is set to `quality=50`, Antialiasing is enabled.
 To modify settings:
-  - change `quality=xx`to your liking (line 55) and/or:
+  - change `quality=xx`to your liking (line 48) and/or:
-  - remove `, Image.ANTIALIAS` in line 54 to disable antialising (i don't see a reason to do so...)
+  - remove `, Image.ANTIALIAS` in line 47 to disable antialising (i don't see a reason to do so...)

 - The script runs on 4 processes (Raspberry Pi: All 4 cores 100%) :)